Dr Louise Preston BA (Hons), MSc, PhD (Sheffield)

 Fax: +44 (0)114 222 0749

-My interests lie primarily in the identification of evidence to inform reviews of complex interventions and models and the identification of evidence for rapid reviews.
-I have worked on a variety of different reviews for the HS&DR Evidence Synthesis Centre and the ScHARR Public Health Collaborating Centre and have been involved in a number of publications from this work.
+My interests lie primarily in undertaking evidence reviews of complex interventions, specifically in service delivery areas and in the identification of evidence for reviews.
+I have led a variety of different reviews for organisations including the HS&DR Evidence Synthesis Centre, the What Works Centre for Wellbeing and the ScHARR Public Health Collaborating Centre and have been involved in a number of publications from this work.
 I have also published on methods relating to searching.
-From my prior research projects, I maintain an interest in health services research with a particular interest in new roles and information.
+From my prior research projects, I maintain an interest in health services research with a particular interest in information use by patients and carers.
 I obtained my PhD in 2005 from the University Of Sheffield.
 It examined the impact of the MMR vaccine scare on parents in terms of their decision making and information requirements.

-- Information specialist on a variety of ScHARR projects providing expertise in identifying information for complex questions and models.
+- Information specialist on a variety of ScHARR projects.

-- Lecturer and dissertation supervisor on MSc.
-Health Informatics and MPH
+- Lecturer and dissertation supervisor on ScHARR Masters Programmes and PhD supervision

 - Archer R, Paisley S, Essat M, Preston L & Thornhill M (2015) ITERATIVE SIFTING IN THE SELECTION OF RESEARCH EVIDENCE: IMPLICATIONS FOR REVIEWS AND OTHER DECISION PROBLEMS.
 International Journal of Technology Assessment in Health Care, 31(1-2), 54-58.
 View this article in WRRO